 The systematic study of gemstones has come a long way since the days when any attractive red stone was called a ruby.
 Today gemologists have to be able to identify over 200 different varieties of gemstones, as well as detect an ever-growing list of gem treatments and synthetics.
-What once was an art has become a science and gemstone identification without careful measurement is just guesswork.
+What once was an art has now become a science, and gemstone identification without careful measurement is just guesswork.

 The basic gemological tools are not difficult to learn to use.
 They include the simple 10x loupe (a powerful tool in the hands of an expert), the refractometer (for measuring refractive index), the polariscope (for identifying singly and doubly refractive gems), and a scale accurate to the 1/100th of a carat (for measuring specific gravity).